Table of Contents

 How to capture foreground and background elements

-In any landscape photography, the foreground or background is very important because not only does it make your photograph more interesting it forms a major part of your composition.
-You should choose your landscape feature carefully to complement your astronomy target and make an image that is both artistic and balanced.
+In any landscape photography, the foreground or background is very important because it not only makes your photograph more interesting but also forms a major part of your composition.
+You should choose your landscape feature carefully to complement your astronomy target and create an image that is both artistic and balanced.
 In this sense, it is like painting a picture.

 The landscape features should also lead your eye naturally to the object in the sky and not overwhelm it.